Listen to Podcast

 One of clients (Tanya) had friendships that were deeply impacted by this.
 She cared about her friends.
 She wanted to connect.
 But Tanya found herself interrupting for several reasons, and one of these was that she was afraid that she would forget what she wanted to say.
 She'd change the topic when her friends were in the middle of sharing and it was interpreted as selfishness.
 That disconnect between her intentions and their perception of her was super painful.

-I tend to see two common responses when it comes to interrupting and ADHD.
-Neither one of them are ideal when it comes to honoring both sides of communication (our ultimate goal).
+I tend to see two common responses when it comes to discussing interrupting and ADHD.
+Neither one of them are ideal when it comes to encouraging authentic connection with others.
+Our ultimate goal is honoring both sides of your communication and neither of these extremes do that.

-1. “This is just how ADHD is, take it or leave it.”
+1. “This is just how people with ADHD communicate, take it or leave it.”

-There’s something important here: removing shame.
+There’s something I do like about this approach: removing shame.
 But the part I don't love is that communication isn’t one-sided.
 Relationships require mutual understanding and care.
-Our impact is real, even if our intentions are kind.
+Our impact is real, even if our intentions are coming from the right place.

 They're monitoring:

-Hypervigilance abounds and the goal becomes "appear neurotypical" not enjoy authentic connection.
+Hypervigilance rules and the goal becomes "appear neurotypical", not enjoy authentic connection.
 That comes at a cost: exhaustion and missing out on truly satisfying relationships with others.

 What Actually Works: A Balanced Approach

-Neither masking nor the "like it or lump it" approach are likely to give us the kind of healthy relationships we crave.
+Neither masking nor the "like it or leave it" approach are likely to give us the kind of healthy relationships we crave.
 We’re aiming for something in the middle:

 When we understand how some of ADHD needs can impact our communication, we can support ourselves in a way that doesn't require masking.